 Not all lavanderias offer tintoreria (dry cleaning) services like this one.

 Most women that work in lavanderias are extremely hard working.
 At times you will have something go missing, it is just part of the process.
 Then, your missing item will show up a week or two later.
-If I find things that are not mine, I will return them on my next visit.
+If I find things that are not mine, I will return them on my next visit to the laundry in Mérida.
 Typically, each person’s laundry is washed all together.
 However, if it is a small load, it may be combined for efficiency.

 Ok, I know what you’re thinking . . .